seungukj/seungukj.github.io/_posts/2024-05-13-Goedel-incompleteness-abstract.md

 Therefore, for any model M, it induces a ring map $$M\colon\underline{\mathrm{Lind}}_0\to\mathbb{Z}/2\mathbb{Z}$$.
 Likewise, one can assign an interpretation of maximal ideals of $$\underline{\mathrm{Lind}}_n$$: it corresponds to a pair of a model M and an n-tuple of elements in M, modulo "elementary equivalence" for the pair.
 (Say $$(N,(b_0,\ldots,b_{n-1}))\equiv (M,(a_0,\ldots,a_{n-1}))$$ if for all $$\phi(x_0,\ldots,x_{n-1})\in\mathrm{Wff}_n(\mathcal{L})$$ we have $$N\vDash\phi(b_0,\ldots,b_{n-1})$$ iff $$M\vDash\phi(a_0,\ldots,a_{n-1})$$.)

-I am uncertain whether the latter interpretation allows us to identify the "space of n-types" with the prime spectrum of $$\underline{\mathrm{Lind}}_n$$.
+I am uncertain whether the latter interpretation allows us to identify the "space of complete n-types" with the prime spectrum of $$\underline{\mathrm{Lind}}_n$$.

 # System Q

 According to [Byunghan Kim's lecture note](https://drive.google.com/file/d/1_oooqG0_bHPwSBA6kQzOxxIjjt4YHV9J/view) on Gödel's incompleteness, a first-order system suitable for introducing a sense of "computability" is introduced.
-For the purpose of proving incompleteness, a system slightly weaker than Peano Arithmetic is sufficiently.
+For the purpose of proving incompleteness, a system slightly weaker than Peano Arithmetic is sufficient.
 Below are the details and basic properties of the system, copied from the note quoted above.

 ### System Q